GreatDanton/browser-homepage/README.md

 │   └── main.scss
 ```

-* build folder: contains scripts and generic_links for developers
-* `build_script.py`: replace private links from homepage.html with generic links from `build/generic_links.txt`.
-Use it
-when you are developing on homepage.html but you would like to prevent private links from leaking.
 * Components folder: contains every part/component of the browser homepage.
     * `calendar.js` -> contains code for displaying calendar when the clock is clicked
     * `clock.js` -> displays clock & date on the front page